 Outside of Pennsylvania state law, federal crimes are handled by federal courts and law.
 Federal crimes are usually serious and complex charges with severe penalties.
 Some federal charges, such as drug charges, embezzlement, fraud, tax evasion, white collar crime, and child sex, are similar to state crimes.
 However, Racketeer Influenced and Corrupt Organizations (RICO) Act violations are charges that are commonly handled exclusively at the federal level.
 Rico violations deal with people who make a career out of criminal activity.
 In regards to federal law, these people are known as racketeers.

-If you are facing RICO violation charges chargers or other federal criminal charges, it is vital that you consult with a qualified RICO violation and federal crime attorney.
+If you are facing RICO violation charges chargers or other federal criminal charges, it is vital that you consult with a qualified RICO violation and federal crime lawyer.
 Federal law and court proceedings are complex and should not be trusted to be handled by any attorney without a wealth of experience.
 Attorneys at SMT Legal have more than a decade of experience dealing with RICO violation crimes.
 Having solid representation may be your best chance of fighting these serious charges.

 What is Racketeering?

 The RICO act was introduced by the federal government in the seventies to combat organized crime.
 The RICO act is intended to eliminate organizations from the top down.
 Since many leaders of organized crime do not commit crimes themselves, RICO violations allow federal prosecutors can pursue said leaders for having other people commit crimes.
 In order to be charged with a RICO violation, you must be found to have committed two of the 35 RICO violations within a ten year period.
 Some common RICO crimes include the following:

 - Bribery: Attempting to obtain power or favor from federal or governmental officials by offering compensation.